A romance on a movie set comes to a mysterious end.

 A depressive episode for me could mean an overwhelming feeling of emptiness or sadness, lack of energy, a loss of interest in what I love, trouble concentrating, sleeping too much and either not eating or over eating.
 Sometimes I feel like life isn't worth living.
 It is a bummer to deal with.

 My shrink is always after me, "If you would only stay on your medication, it will equalize your moods.
 You would be normal".
 But being "normal" isn't always conducive to acting or love affairs.

 Danny had one more scene where he takes off in a small Cessna and disappears over the "Devil's Triangle."

-The last thing his character says is, "I see the Aurora.
+The last thing his character says from the cockpit is, "I see the Aurora.
 It is stunning."

 Danny walked away to his Harley.
 It disappeared over the dunes.
 He didn't tell anyone where he was going.
 Nothing new.

 Danny didn't come back to me that night but he always "needs his space after a dramatic scene".

 The next morning I hear sirens and there is a Rescue Unit on the beach.
 My heart beat quickens.
 I didn't remember anyone swimming in this area of the beach.
 Only a strong swimmer could survive the undertow.

 I see Susan Ebbs, our producer, speaking to a lifeguard, then sink down to the sand, a collapsing puppet.
 I see her mouth wrench open but am too far away to hear her screams.
 I grab a robe and hurry to the area.
 Everyone pushes me back but I see something.
 Suddenly everything blurs and I am behind a curtain, lost in a cobweb nightmare.